apache/spark/docs/sql-ref-ansi-compliance.md

 In the table above, all the `CAST`s that can cause runtime exceptions are marked as red <span style="color:red">**Y**</span>:
 * CAST(Numeric AS Numeric): raise an overflow exception if the value is out of the target data type's range.
+* CAST(Numeric AS Timestamp): raise an overflow exception if the value is out of the target data type's range, or DateTime exception if the value is Nan or infinite.
+* CAST(Timestamp AS Numeric): raise an overflow exception if the value is out of the target data type's range.
 * CAST(String AS (Numeric/Date/Timestamp/Interval/Boolean)): raise a runtime exception if the value can't be parsed as the target data type.
 * CAST(Array AS Array): raise an exception if there is any on the conversion of the elements.
 * CAST(Map AS Map): raise an exception if there is any on the conversion of the keys and the values.